Guide

 As with any major operation, knee replacement surgery carries risks.
 For example, there can be side effects of confusion and sickness from the anaesthesia.
 On occasion, there can also be complications after the operation involving blood supply.
 A very small number of patients have developed blood clots in their legs or lungs.

-Your consultant will discuss any concerns you have about potential risks and complications during your consultation.
+Your knee consultant will discuss any concerns you have about potential risks and complications during your consultation.

 Private knee operation costs in Somerset